Hilda Matheson: Early life

 Hilda Matheson was born on 7 June 1888 in Putney, south-west London, to Scottish parents, Margaret (née Orr) and Donald Matheson.
+She was the elder sister of D M Matheson.
 She was a boarding student at Saint Felix School in Southwold for four years.
 Matheson wanted to continue studying history at Cambridge, but left school at 18, when her father's health forced the family to move to Europe.
 Life in France, Germany and Italy gained her fluency in all three languages.
 The family returned to England in 1908, when her father became Presbyterian chaplain for Oxford University undergraduates.
 Matheson enrolled as a history student in the Society of Oxford Home Students.
 After completing school in 1911, she worked as a part-time secretary for H. A. L. Fisher at New College, Oxford and later for David George Hogarth, the keeper of the Ashmolean Museum.

 During the First World War, Matheson worked as an MI5 operative in army intelligence.
 She ended her war work in Rome, at the British military control office, then briefly worked for Philip Kerr (later Lord Lothian), who introduced her to Britain's first female parliamentarian, Lady Nancy Astor.
 Astor, having previously turned Matheson down, appointed her as her political secretary in 1919, which gained her a wide circle of political, intellectual and social acquaintances.
 While there in 1926, Matheson met John Reith, head of the fledgling BBC, who recruited her.